 Let’s begin with a very good question: What if all that we claim to believe about the Bible really isn’t true?
 In fact, I’ve thought it before.
 What if Christianity isn’t true?
 How can we be certain that the Christian faith is not some grand hoax?

 In this series entitled, What if? we are going to consider the evidence that supports the Christian faith.
-Begin by reading 1 Corinthians 15:1-9; 12-19.
+Today, we’re going to unpack these 19 verses from 1 Corinthians 15.

 Look beyond these Corinthian believers to the early disciples.
 Their lives were radically changed.
-Before Jesus rose from the dead, they betrayed him.
+Before Jesus arose from the dead, they betrayed Christ.
 They all fled.
-But after they saw the risen Christ, their lives were transformed.
-They were not only willing to die for their faith – but did.

 Peter was crucified upside down because he did not consider himself worthy to die the same way his Lord died.
 Andrew was crucified.
 Matthew died by the sword.
 John was exiled to Patmos.
 James, son of Alphaeus, was crucified.
 Philip was crucified.
 Simon was crucified.
 Thaddaeus was killed by arrows.
 James, the brother of Jesus, was stoned to death.
 Thomas was speared.
 Bartholomew was crucified and James, son of Zebedee, died by the sword.

 They went from denying Jesus to dying for Jesus.
 Why?
 Because they had seen the risen Christ.

 All throughout the history of the church, for the last 2000 years, we have the testimonies of changed lives—changed because they encountered the risen Christ.